KhronosGroup/Khronosdotorg/api/vulkan/resources.md

 # Vulkan Resources

-We believe the true usefulness of OpenCL goes beyond the spec itself; it is an ecosystem of tools, documentation, and resources contributed by the community.
+We believe the true usefulness of Vulkan goes beyond the spec itself; it is an ecosystem of tools, documentation, and resources contributed by the community.

 **Get involved, submit your resources either with a pull requests on [Github](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/vulkan/resources.md)** or email the webmaster at Khronos.org.